Intruder alarms have been around for decades, so you might be wondering what makes Boundary different.

-Boundary will be directly integrated with Nest Home Hub (formerly Google Home Hub) and Amazon Alexa.
-We’ll also be integrating Apple Homekit shortly after launch.
+Boundary directly inegrates with Nest Home Hub (formerly Google Home Hub) and Amazon Alexa.

-To use Voice command assistants you give a command like “alexa … disarm boundary with code” then shout your passcode – the same passcode you’d input using the Central Hub’s keypad.
+To use Voice command assistants you give a command like “Alexa … disarm boundary with code” then say your passcode – a different passcode you’d input using the Central Hub’s keypad*.

 Cellular backup means your alarm can still message you and request a police response* even if the Wi-Fi stops working.
-Instead of the internet, the Central Hub uses a radio transmitter to send an SMS like a phone does.
-Your home will continue to be protected and you’ll receive a message should there be any suspicious activity – you’ll also be notified that the Wi-Fi has stopped.
+Instead of the internet, the Central Hub uses 4G to send a message to you or the alarm monitoring centre (depending on your monthly plan).
+This means that your home is still protected if the burglar cuts your telephone cable.

 12-hour backup battery in Central Hub

 The Central Hub will be mains powered with a battery backup.
 This conforms to Grade 2 requirements and means the Boundary alarm will continue working even in the event of a power-cut.